"Telling stories is an act of life, that telling stories is resistance, and that telling stories shapes our memories."

 Together, we’ll create a compassionate space where you can explore your thoughts, emotions, and experiences without fear of judgment.
 Through this collaborative process, we’ll gently uncover underlying patterns and build tailored strategies to navigate challenges, strengthen resilience, and support your well-being.

 I draw on a range of evidence-based modalities, thoughtfully integrating approaches to suit your individual needs.
-These include Internal Family Systems (IFS), Emotionally Focused Individual Therapy (EFIT), Polyvagal Theory, Dialectical Behavior Therapy (DBT), and Play Therapy.
+These include Internal Family Systems (IFS), Emotionally Focused Individual Therapy (EFIT), Somatic Experiencing (SE), Dialectical Behavior Therapy (DBT), and Play Therapy.

 • Internal Family Systems (IFS)